Keyboard ALT + g to toggle grid overlay

 Jie Fang Nan Lu Community Culture and Sports Center is dedicated to public welfare—both physically and culturally.
-With a total construction area of 11,659.5 square meters, it includes a natatorium, badminton courts, lecture and multi-functional halls, gymnasium, conference halls, a community school, and more.
+With a total construction area of 11,659.5 square meters, it includes a natatorium, badminton courts, lecture and multifunctional halls, gymnasium, conference halls, a community school, and more.
 The center is also designed for maximum sustainability and to operate as a net-zero building, obtaining both LEED Platinum and China’s Three Star certifications.

-Built for the community’s residents, the center must not only operate at a low cost and with zero energy consumption, but also serve as an inspiration to build more sustainably for other projects in the area.
-To meet these goals, Tianjin Architecture Design Institute used BIM from the very beginning to realize the most sustainable building possible with energy consumption reduced to 765 MWh/year and renewable energy production reaching 870 MWh/year.
+Built for the community’s residents, the center must not only operate at a low cost and with zero energy consumption but also serve as an inspiration to build more sustainably for other projects in the area.
+To meet these goals, Tianjin Architecture Design Institute (TADI) used BIM from the very beginning to realize the most sustainable building possible with energy consumption reduced to 765 MWh/year and renewable energy production reaching 870 MWh/year.

 “Only by using BIM could we reach our core goal of zero energy consumption.
 The inspiring design and purpose of the center, combined with the commitment to sustainability, makes the project an important contribution to the community.”

 With BIM, the team set out to design a building suitable for the area’s climate, the location, and function for low-impact development as well as an innovative MEP system to reduce energy consumption.
-They first started with four different designs.
+The team first started with four different designs.
 Based on the evaluation of lighting, wind, heat, topography, and more, the ideal design was chosen along with the use of renewable energy sources such as solar and geothermal energy to reach their targets.
 All stakeholders could also be provided direct updates to the model, including any analysis data from each specialty in real time.

 Through the simulation of wind outside the building, a tunnel was created in the atrium to bring air inside.
 The atrium itself creates its own microclimate that also supports the temperature of other rooms.
-The data of solar photovoltaic panel power generation were also calculated; a detailed analysis model was built for a 15-degree sloping roof, along with the total monthly electricity output in a year calculated according to the local climate conditions.
+The data of solar photovoltaic panel power generation was also calculated; a detailed analysis model was built for a 15-degree sloping roof, along with the total monthly electricity output in a year calculated according to the local climate conditions.